app.loshadki

 How to submit a bug report or feedback

-• In the case of OpenIn you can go to the About window and find Export logs… button.
+• In the case of OpenIn you can go to the About window and find the Export logs… button.